Li Yu (Southern Tang): Death

 He was poisoned by the Song emperor Taizong in 978, after he had written a poem that, in a veiled manner, lamented the destruction of his empire and the rape of his second wife Empress Zhou the Younger by the Song emperor.
 After his death, he was posthumously created the Prince of Wu (吳王).

 Writing

+Li was interested in cí poetry, which sometimes seems to characterize poetry of the Song Dynasty.
+However, he is not a Song poet: the Southern Tang is more a successor of Tang and precursor of the Song side that existed during the Tang-Song transition, also known as the Five Dynasties and Ten Kingdoms period.
+Li Yu represents both a continuation of the Tang poetry tradition, as well as representing the cí poetic style associated with the poetry of Song.